 With the Maybin release, Lee Evans trade last week, Donte Whitner leaving for the 49ers via free agency, and John McCargo sucking his way out of the league, only four of Buffalo’s first-round draft picks since 2000 are still on the roster: Marcell Dareus, C.J.
 Spiller, Leodis McKelvin, and Eric Wood.
 And there’s a decent-to-very good chance two of those guys won’t be starters in 2011.
 That’s some shitty drafting right there.

-Topics: Aaron Maybin
+Tags: Aaron Maybin